QuarkChain/goquarkchain/tests/loadtest/deployer/README.md

 ```
 If everything goes correctly, you will see from `$GOPATH/src/github.com/QuarkChain/goquarkchain/cmd/cluster/master.log` that
 cluster start successfully, and from shard logs such as `S0.log` in the same folder that 12,000 accounts loaded automatically for each shard.

+You can also see "Adding p2p peer" and "peer connected" from the master.log of bootstrap cluster if p2p works correctly.

 Try the following command to see if mining works:
 ```bash